 at the Software Institute of Università della Svizzera Italiana (USI) in Lugano, Switzerland.
 He is

 University College London, UK and he is Affiliated Fellow of Fondazione Bruno Kessler, Trento, Italy, where he has been Head of Software Engineering until mid 2018.

 Paolo Tonella holds an ERC Advanced grant as Principal Investigator of the project PRECRIME.

-Paolo Tonella wrote over 150 peer reviewed conference papers and over 50 journal papers.
+Paolo Tonella has written over 150 peer reviewed conference papers and over 50 journal papers.

 His H-index (according to

 He is/was in the editorial board of the